MintyImpetus/villsim/Outline.md

+# An Outline Of What Is To Come

+This is not a organized list of planned features, just some ideas I wrote down at one point.

+## Planned Features

 Users can see the recent achievements, and the stats of the other player, as if it is the reputation of their group.
 Users can also manipulate other people's view of them, by sending out messengers to specific areas, and if they interact with another group, it changes to reflect what the person said.

 Make some equation to find the chance they accept the new info, something like the difference between current and new, multiplied by something, multiplied by the charisma level of the messenger, probably added later, to find the percent.